-(Cross-listed with SE 110A.)
-Students may not receive credit for SE 110A or MAE 131A and SE 110A/MAE 131A.
 Concepts of stress and strain.
 Hooke’s Law.
 Axial loading of bars.
 Torsion of circular shafts.
 Shearing and normal stresses in beam bending.
 Deflections in beams.
 Statically determinate and indeterminate problems.
 Combined loading.
 Principal stresses and design criteria.
 Buckling of columns.
-Prerequisites: grades of C– or better in Math 20D and MAE 130A or SE 101A.
+Prerequisites: MATH 20D and MAE 30A or MAE 130A or SE 101A.

 MAE 131B.
 Fundamentals of Solid Mechanics II (4)